 Annual Fee Math That Favors Cardholders

-A $300 annual credit for bookings through Capital One Travel plus 10,000 bonus miles annually (worth approximately $100 toward travel) arrive starting on the first anniversary.
-That’s already around $400 back for a $395 fee.
+A $300 annual credit for bookings through Capital One Travel, plus 10,000 bonus miles annually (worth approximately $100 toward travel) beginning on the first anniversary, already effectively covers the fee.
+There are no monthly credits to track and no “use it by a certain date” restrictions.
+Book a flight through their portal, and the credit applies automatically.

 Welcome Bonus Details